EMERGENCY CENTER

 How much does it cost to have a sexual assault exam?

-Can family members be with me?
+Can a support person be with me?